-Law schools which demonstrate that their programs of legal education are consistent with sound legal education principles are accredited by the American Bar Association.
-Currently, the American Bar Association is considering changes to its accreditation standards which may have a detrimental effect on law schools that have afforded legal education opportunities to traditionally under-represented racial, ethnic, and economic groups.
+Law schools that demonstrate that their programs of legal education are consistent with sound legal education principles are accredited by the American Bar Association.
+Currently, the American Bar Association is considering changes to its accreditation standards, which may have a detrimental effect on law schools that have afforded legal education opportunities to traditionally underrepresented racial, ethnic, and economic groups.